How can I help you?

 yarn add @syncfusion/ej2-vue-inputsImport syncfusion® css styles

-You can import themes for the Syncfusion® Vue component in various ways, such as using CSS or SASS styles from npm packages, CDN, CRG and Theme Studio.
-Refer to themes topic to know more about built-in themes and different ways to refer to themes in a Vue project.
+Syncfusion® components require CSS stylesheets to display correctly.
+You can import themes in various ways, such as using CSS or SASS styles from npm packages, CDN, CRG, and Theme Studio.
+Refer to themes topic to learn more about built-in themes and different ways to reference themes in a Vue project.

 <style>